ZtaMDev/Dars-Framework/README.md

 </p>

 <p align="center">
   <em>Dars is a multiplatform Python UI framework for building modern, interactive web and desktop apps with Python code.
-Write your interface in Python, export it to static HTML/CSS/JS, and deploy anywhere.</em>
+Write your interface in Python, export it to web technologies and deploy anywhere.</em>
 </p>

 <div align="center">